gcsescience.com 29 gcsescience.com

 The exact amount of acid needed to neutralise an alkali

-of a soluble salt (one which dissolves in water).
+make pure crystals of a soluble salt (one that dissolves in water).

 hydrochloric acid sodium hydroxide arrow sodium chloride + water.